robmllze/xyz_gen_annotations/README.md

 Contributions are welcome.
 Here are a few ways you can help:

 - Report bugs and make feature requests.
-- Add new generators.
+- Add new features.
-- Improve the existing generators.
+- Improve the existing code.
 - Help with documentation and tutorials.

 ## License